-Generally – but not always – you can keep up with the rate of inflation by keeping your money in a good cash savings account.
+Generally – but not always, and especially not in recent years – you can keep up with the rate of inflation by keeping your money in a good cash savings account.

 Cash accounts pay interest on your total savings.
 By adding this interest to your existing pile of money, you can grow your savings over time.

 This may seem trivially obvious, but it’s an important point.

 The spending power of each £1 still goes down over time.
 But by growing the total amount of £1s in your savings pot by earning interest and reinvesting it , you can aim to offset the impact of inflation and maintain the spending power of your total savings.